happyguyrj/design-pattern/creational/creational.md

 # Abstract Factory
 - lets you produce families of related objects without specifying their concrete classes.
+- work around a super-factory which creates other factories
+- also called as factory of factories
+- an interface is responsible for creating a factory of related objects without explicitly specifying their classes

 ## Solution
 - The first thing the Abstract Factory pattern suggests is to explicitly declare interfaces for each distinct product of the product family (e.g., chair, sofa or coffee table).
 Then you can make all variants of products follow those interfaces.
 ## Examples